Azirella

 Decision-First: The OODA Operating Rhythm

 Autonomy is not a planning tool that generates plans.
 It is a decision engine that continuously observes, orients, decides, and acts across every level of the hierarchy.
-Each layer runs its own OODA loop at its natural cadence — and each loop's output becomes the context and guardrails for the layer below.
+Each tier runs its own OODA loop at its natural cadence, and each loop's output becomes the context and guardrails for the tier below.

 The OODA Loop